asokolsky/RoboPannerWeb/README.md

 # RoboPannerWeb

-This is a test of GitHub Pages.
-This repository will be used to manage content of the RoboPanner.com anner Web Site.
+This repository is used to manage content of the RoboPanner.com anner Web Site.